John Everard (MP): Civic improvements

-He was effectively the owner of the town of Fethard, and he did much to improve it, laying out the main street and building the Tholsel (town hall).
+He was effectively the owner of the town of Fethard, and he did much to improve it, laying out the main street and building the Tholsel (Fethard Town Hall).
 He also held substantial lands in Tipperary and in County Waterford.
 Though he was accused by his opponents of engaging in dubious land dealings he was also noted for his acts of charity, and obtained a royal charter to found two almshouses in Fethard in 1611.